In Nevada there are 2 types of applications for certification:

 Official transcripts indicating your degree must be sent to this board directly from your college or university upon the request of the applicant.
 If you passed the exam in Nevada, your transcripts are on file.
 Degrees obtained from a University or College outside of the United States must be evaluated by a Foreign Credential Service.
 The foreign evaluation must be sent from the company providing the service.

-Below is Nevada's current education requirment.
-If you conditioned or passed the exam prior to January 1st 2001, your education requirement will be different.
+Below is Nevada's current education requirement.
+If you conditioned or passed the exam prior to January 1, 2001, your education requirement will be different.
 Please contact the board office for a determination of your education requirement.

-Effective January 1, 2001 an applicant for CPA Examination or CPA Certification must have a Bachelors Degree that includes 150 hours of education.
-Included in the 150 hours the applicant must have the following:
+Applicant for CPA Certification must have a Bachelors Degree that includes 150 credits of education.
+Included in the 150 credits the applicant must have the following:

-30 semester hours or 45 quarter hours in Accounting courses above the introductory level.
+24 semester credits or 36 quarter credits in Accounting courses above the introductory level.
 Subjects to be covered include:

-Financial Accounting 9 Hours Cost Accounting 3 Hours Auditing 3 Hours Federal Income Tax 3 Hours Accounting Electives 12 Hours
+Financial Accounting 6 Credits Cost Accounting 3 Credits Auditing 3 Credits Federal Income Tax 3 Credits Accounting Electives 9 Credits

-3 semester hours or 4.5 quarter hours of Business Law
+3 semester credits or 4.5 quarter credits of Business Law

-24 semester hours or 36 quarter hours in Business at the undergraduate or graduate level.
+24 semester credits or 36 quarter credits in Business at the undergraduate or graduate level.
 The courses must in areas other than accounting and courses already provided above.

 Subjects to covered include: